CLSherrod/clsherrod.github.io/_pages/about.md

 - Ran a [web agency](/whodefinesyou/) for twenty-three years solely on referrals; now focused on internal projects
 - Digital nomad since 1996
 - Writing online since 2000
-- Investor
+- Private investor

 ## A Life Shaped by Experience, Not Theory

 I started my first business in elementary school selling scented erasers.
-I’ve been online since 1987.
+I’ve been online since 1987, built my first website in 1995, and later left corporate life to run my own software company and eventually a web agency.

 I graduated with honors from Northern Arizona University with a degree in Business and a minor in Photography.
-Later, I worked in corporate life, I built my first website in 1995 and then left in 1996 to run my own software company and later a web agency.

-The work was successful — but it came at a cost.

-Burnout forced me to slow down and ask better questions:

-- What actually matters?
-- What kind of life do I want to live?
-- And what does “success” mean when no one is watching?

-That period reshaped how I think about work, creativity, and fulfillment.

-Today, I write from experience — not from theory.
+Burnout eventually forced me to rethink what success really meant.
+Today, I write from experience — not theory.

-## What I Write About
+## What I Write and Create

-My work focuses on one central idea:

-**How to live a fulfilling life in a noisy, distracted world.**
+My work focuses on how to live a fulfilling life in a noisy, distracted world.

-That includes writing about:

-- Living intentionally in a distracted world
-- Building meaningful work without burnout
-- Creating a life that values clarity over constant growth

-I don’t believe in hustle culture, empty motivation, or one-size-fits-all answers.

-I believe in:

-- Thoughtful choices
-- Long-term thinking
-- Simple systems
-- And work that supports your life — not consumes it
+I write essays and courses about living intentionally, meaningful work, creativity, simplicity, attention, and choosing what matters instead of chasing more.

+I’m also a private investor, which has shaped how I think about patience, long-term value, and thoughtful decisions.

+Beyond that, I create art and write poetry as a way of staying connected to what matters beyond productivity.

+You can explore more about me on the [Start Here](/start) page.

 ## My Daily Newsletter

-If you enjoy this way of thinking, I share short, thoughtful notes each day — the same tone as this page, just quieter and more personal:

-- Living intentionally
-- Navigating modern life
-- Staying grounded
-- Finding clarity in small moments

-It’s simple, calm, and written for people who want less noise — not more.
+My daily newsletter is where I share short reflections on living intentionally, staying grounded, and finding clarity in ordinary life.

 → [Join the newsletter](/newsletter/)

 ## The Dolphin Entrepreneur

-Over time, I developed a philosophy I call **The Dolphin Entrepreneur**.

-It’s about building something meaningful without burning yourself out or losing sight of what matters.
+Over time, I developed a philosophy I call The Dolphin Entrepreneur — a way of building something meaningful without burning yourself out or losing sight of what matters.

-You can read more about that here:
 → [The Dolphin Entrepreneur](/dolphin-entrepreneur/)

-## Writing & Creative Work

-I write essays and courses on:

-- Living well
-- Making meaningful work
-- Creativity and attention
-- Life design and simplicity

-My writing is intentionally:

-- Clear
-- Grounded
-- Free of hype
-- Based on lived experience

-I’m also an investor, which has shaped how I think about long-term value, patience, and making thoughtful decisions.

-I also create art, write poetry, and explore creative work as a way of staying connected to what matters beyond productivity.

-You can explore more about me at [Start Here](/start)

 ## Life Outside the Screen

 When I’m not writing, I enjoy:

+- Spending time with my wife
+- Reading
 - Creating art
 - Playing the Native American flute
-- Spending time with my wife
 - Living slowly and intentionally
-- Staying curious

 I believe a good life is built quietly, through small, consistent choices.

 ## Get in Touch

-If something here resonates, you’re welcome to reach out.
+If something here resonates, feel free to reach out.

 ### Email